framework-one/framework-one.github.io/source/documentation/using-subsystems.markdown

 * `hasSubsystemBeanFactory( subsystem )` - returns `true` if a subsystem specific bean factory exists for the named subsystem
 * `getBeanFactory()` - returns the bean factory for the current subsystem.
 Alternately, it can be used to retrieve the bean factory for another subsystem by passing the name of the subsystem (e.g., `getBeanFactory( subsystem )` ).
 * `getDefaultBeanFactory()` - returns the default bean factory that was passed to `setBeanFactory()` (at the top-level)

+If you provide `diConfig` in the subsystem-specific configuration structure (`framework.subsystems[subsystemname]`) that will be passed to DI/1 as its configuration, otherwise the same configuration used for the default bean factory (`framework.diConfig`) will be passed.

 ### Auto Wiring